Skip to main content

 Interview Don’ts

 I’ve served on job committees for most of my twenty plus years as a faculty member, and I have personally witnessed each of the following actions, most of them more than once.
-These are what make interviewers say “Can you believe s/he said/did that?” after you walk out of the room.
+These are what make interviewers say “Can you believe they said/did that?” after you walk out of the room.

 Don’t: